 What are some common mistakes that lifters make while performing the pullover exercise?

 One common mistake lifters make while performing the pullover exercise is arching their back.
-This can cause lower back pain and reduce the effectiveness of the exercise.
+Also, this can cause lower back pain and reduce the effectiveness of the training.

 Another common mistake is bending their elbows, which takes tension off the chest muscles and puts it on the shoulders.
 It is crucial to keep your back straight, and your elbows slightly bent to avoid these mistakes.